nf-core/mnaseseq/docs/usage.md

 ### `--fragment_size`

-Number of base pairs to extend single-end reads when creating bigWig files.
+Number of base pairs to extend single-end reads when creating bigWig files (Default: `150`).

-Default: `150`

 ### `--fingerprint_bins`

 Number of genomic bins to use when generating the deepTools fingerprint plot.
-Larger numbers will give a smoother profile, but take longer to run.
+Larger numbers will give a smoother profile, but take longer to run (Default: `500000`).

-Default: `500000`

 ## Reference genomes